tsackton/taelgar/Groups/Hobgoblin Clans/Shattered Ice Clan.md

 ---
-tags: [organization, status/needswork/notes, status/unknown]
+tags: [organization, status/needswork/notes, status/stub]
 typeOf: clan
-campaignInfo:
-name:
 ---

 Hobgoblin clan active in the Sembaran borderlands after the Great War

+%% lots of information in the back links and discord %%